 6 Request Compute, Memory, and Latency Bottlenecks

-The previous chapter tackled scheduling — how to keep the GPU busy by managing how requests are handled.
+The previous chapter tackled scheduling, addressing how to keep the GPU busy by managing how requests are handled.
 This chapter examines the efficiency with which individual requests are handled.
-The first two sections address memory-bandwidth bottlenecks at the kernel level – optimizations that apply to both prefill and decode.
-The remaining sections target the sequential decoding constraint, exploring techniques that generate multiple tokens per step or amortize the cost of each one.
+The first two sections address memory-bandwidth bottlenecks at the hardware execution level.
+The middle sections cover efficient use and reuse of the KV cache.
+And the remaining sections target the sequential decoding constraint, exploring techniques that can generate multiple tokens per step.

 6.1 Memory-Aware Attention Kernels